Jaspreetsm21/otherrun/README.md

-# Liverpool's Title Run in 30 Year: Data Science Project Overview
+# Liverpool's Title Run in 30 Year: Data Science Cluster Analysis Project Overview

 - Created a tool that estimates car prices (MAE ~ £1539) to help car owners/buyers to negotiate the deal.
 - Scraped over 8000 car listing from auto trader using python and beautifulsoup